open-cartography/.github/visual-semantics/papercall.md

-# Observability Visualization Possibilities and Opportunities in the Age of OpenTelemetry
+# Observability Visualization in the Age of OpenTelemetry

 # Elevator Pitch: